swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 There are several things that can be demotivating or impair the learners' experience.
 Examples of what not to do:

 - Take over the learner's keyboard.
 Instead, encourage and guide them through the solution, but let them type themselves.
 - Dive into deep discussions with more advanced learners (who might actually not need to be there).
-You can have those conversations
+You can have those conversations during the break.

 **Rule #4: Be aware of demotivating words**